Haileybury and Imperial Service College: History

-As well as the wooden tablets surrounding the exterior of the dining hall, there are other memorials to the school's 1,436 war casualties.
-In memory of Haileyburians who died in the Boer War, a war memorial obelisk, of Portland stone with bronze decorations by Charles Wellington Furse, former pupil, was erected on the main axis of the school's entrance front in 1903; it was designed by another former pupil, Sir Reginald Blomfield.
-Also designed by Sir Reginald is the memorial on Terrace, originally built to commemorate those lost in the First World War; it was unveiled by General Sir Alexander Godley on 7 July 1923.
-Known as the Cross of Sacrifice, this simple stone structure serves as a prototype for war memorials found in every Commonwealth War Cemetery and other war memorials around the world.

-Seventeen former pupils of Haileybury and its antecedents have received the Victoria Cross, and three the George Cross.
-Amongst public schools whose pupils have been awarded the Victoria Cross, Haileybury is in the top three, alongside Eton and Harrow.
+The East India College closed in 1858 and, four years later, Haileybury College was set up as a boarding school for boys on the site.
+The first headmaster was Arthur Gray Butler.
 In 1942, Haileybury and the Imperial Service College (which had itself subsumed the United Services College) merged to become Haileybury and Imperial Service College, now referred to simply as Haileybury.

-In the late 20th century, reforming headmaster David Jewell took charge of Haileybury, bringing it out of its post-Cold War austerity.
+In the late 20th century, reforming headmaster David Jewell took charge of Haileybury, bringing it out of its post–Cold War austerity.
 Stuart Westley, Master of Haileybury until July 2009, was responsible for making the school fully co-educational.

 Related schools

 Haileybury Almaty

-In 2006/2007, Haileybury advised on the building of a Haileybury in Almaty, Kazakhstan where all English GCSEs are taught and the curriculum is taught similarly under the guidance of Haileybury.
+In 2006/2007, Haileybury advised on the building of a Haileybury in Almaty, Kazakhstan, where all-English GCSEs are taught and the curriculum is taught similarly under the guidance of Haileybury.
 The school, opened in September 2008, is known as Haileybury Almaty.

-The pupils are made up mostly of Kazakhstan citizens.
+The pupils are made up mostly of Kazakh citizens.
 They are all required to speak English.
 The academic year 2010–11 saw the first batch of pupils pass their IGCSE exams.
 Since August 2011, Haileybury Almaty has opened a sixth form.
 In 2016, 11 pupils graduated from the sixth form, with one getting admission to Trinity College, Cambridge University, and 6 securing places at University College, London (UCL).
-A second school, in the Kazakhstan capital, Nur-Sultan, was opened in September 2011.
+A second school, in the Kazakhstan capital, Astana, was opened in September 2011.